• Skip to main content

 The furniture used inside the Dolmabahce Palace was imported from France.
 The magnificent crystal chandeliers were brought from England.
 Talented masters and painters from Italy also decorated the walls of the palace.
 The infrastructure of the palace was equipped with the latest techniques of the 19th century.

-Dolmabahce Palace entry fee is 1050 Turkish Liras as of 2024.
+Dolmabahce Palace entry fee is 1500 Turkish Liras as of May 2025.
 This ticket covers all three parts of the palace.
 These are the main building of the palace, the Harem rooms and the painting museum.
-The ticket also includes the audio guide.
-The information on the ticket price was last updated on May 16, 2024.
+You can buy your skip-the-line ticket for Dolmabahce Palace from the official seller via this link.

-Dolmabahce Palace opening hours are between 09:00 in the morning and 17:30 in the evening.
-Please note that The Palace is closed on Mondays.
-Information on visiting hours was last updated on May 16, 2024.
+Dolmabahce Palace opening hours are between 09:00 in the morning and 17:00 in the evening as of May 2025.
+Please also note that The Palace is closed on Mondays.
+You can buy your skip-the-line ticket for Dolmabahce Palace from the official seller via this link here.

 There may be changes in the entrance hours of the museums in Istanbul.
 Before going to the museum, I recommend you to visit the official website of the palace and review the latest situation.